wesleyjin/nest-iluvcoffee/notes.md

 ## Handling Malicious Request Data
 * "Whitelist"ing acceptable properties with ValidationPipe strips all other properties out of request: `whitelist:true`
 * Prevent requests with non-whitelisted properties from performing actions at all using `forbidNonWhitelisted: true`

+## Transform payloads to DTO instances
+* By default, objects passed in from requests are just generic JS objects.
+How to we transform them to DTOs?
+Use `ValidationPipe({ transform: true })`
+*